Dougherty County DUI Bail Information

 • How it Works: You pay the full bail amount directly to the Dougherty County Jail.

-• The Requirement: The property's value must be significantly higher than the bail amount, typically 150-200% of the required bail.
+• The Requirement: The property's value must be significantly higher than the bail amount (typically 150-200% of the bail).

-• How it Works: You are released from jail on your own recognizance, meaning you promise to appear in court as required without posting any bail.
+• How it Works: You are released on your own "recognizance," meaning you promise to appear in court without posting bail.

-• Eligibility: PR bonds are typically granted to first-time offenders with strong ties to the community and a low perceived flight risk.
+• The Catch: PR bonds are typically reserved for first-time offenders with strong ties to the community and a low risk of flight.
+Eligibility is determined by the court.

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) generally results in faster processing times, as more staff are available.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday) may expedite the process, as court staff and bondsmen are readily available.

 What Happens After Posting Bail